-As part of providing opportunities for students to gain maximum exposure from their coursework, SHS has forged partnerships with various educational and health and social care institutions.
-SHS students are given ample opportunities to venture overseas on exchange programmes, internships and study trips.
+As part of providing opportunities for students to gain maximum exposure from their coursework, SHSS has forged partnerships with various educational and health and social care institutions.
+SHSS students are given ample opportunities to venture overseas on exchange programmes, internships and study trips.

 Study Trip to International University of Health and Welfare, Ohtawara Campus, Japan (2016)